 In this commentary, which originally appeared in Spotlight on Poverty and Opportunity, MDRC’s Alex Mayer and Alyssa Ratledge describe evidence-backed strategies that colleges can employ this fall to help students stay engaged.

 This paper summarizes ASAP’s long-term effects and the educational investment in students associated with its services.
 The program helped students graduate faster, boosted graduation rates by 30 percent, and increased the financial aid students received.

 MDRC has studied a number of strategies for helping students stay in college and succeed there.
 Lessons from some of these models may be readily adapted to support students and close equity gaps now and after the COVID-19 pandemic.
 This Issue Focus offers three lessons taken from MDRC’s evaluations.

 Three-Year Results from the Accelerated Study in Associate Programs (ASAP) Ohio Demonstration

 This report presents findings through three years from a replication of the City University of New York Accelerated Study in Associate Programs model at three community colleges in Ohio.
 The Ohio programs nearly doubled degree receipt through three years and led to an increase in transfers to four-year colleges.

-For The Higher Education Randomized Controlled Trial project ( THE - RCT ), MDRC is creating the largest individual-participant database from higher education randomized controlled trials to date.
+For The Higher Education Randomized Controlled Trial project ( THE - RCT ), MDRC has created the largest individual-participant database from higher education randomized controlled trials to date.
 THE - RCT makes standardized, deidentified data from more than 25 studies covering 50 institutions of higher education and 65,000 students securely available to...